jeevanroy/Amazon-prodcts-info-scraping-using-python-and-BeautifulSoup/README.md

-# Amazon-prodcts-info-scraping-using-python-and-BeautifulSoup
+# Amazon-products-info-scraping-using-python-and-BeautifulSoup
-This is an amazing exercise to work on web scraping using beautifulSoup.
+It is an excellent exercise to work on web scraping using beautiful soup.

 ## Instructions:

-I have written the code in Macbook.
-If you're running the files in systems having other than macOS, keep an eye on the directories.
-Make sure you pass valid directories.
+Macbook is used to develop the code.
+Running the files in systems other than macOS requires attention to the directories and paths provided.

-unzip the webpages file.
-This folder contains 40 files which includes 20 .html files and 20 folders with corresponding page items like images and other files.
+Unzip the webpages file.
+The resulting folder contains 40 files, including 20 .html files and 20 folders with corresponding page items like images and other files.

-Make sure you keep all the files, i.e., part1.py, part2.ipynb, webpages folder in a directory with name "00Analystt.ai".
+Make sure all the files, i.e., part1.py, part2.ipynb, webpages folder, is in a directory(folder) named "00Analystt.ai".

-run the part1.py file in 'atom' or any other IDE you prefer.
-Running this code will create the 'part1' '.csv' file with name "Part 1_20_pages_products.csv".
+Run the part1.py file in 'atom' or any other IDE you prefer.
+Running this code will create the 'part1' '.csv' file named "Part 1_20_pages_products.csv".

-run the part2.ipynb in 'jupyter notebook'.
-The reason why I used jupyternotebook was I wanted to use the url links in the part1.csv file.
-Running this code successfully creates 'part2' '.csv' file with name "Part_2_products_info.csv".
+Run the part2.ipynb in 'Jupiter notebook'.
+Use Jupiter notebook to utilise the URL links in the part1.csv file.
+Running this code creates a 'part2' '.csv' file named "Part_2_products_info.csv".

 ## Challenges I faced:

-A few pages have different layout.
+A few pages have different layouts.

-Some elements I wanted to extract doesn't have any grip unlike others have classes and ids' in their tags.
+Some elements I wanted to extract do not have any grip, unlike others with classes and ids' in their tags.

-Making sure my 'user Agent' in 'headers' is correct.
+Make sure 'user Agent' in 'headers' is correct.